PlantandFoodResearch/MCHap/docs/call.rst

 If that sample has poor quality sequencing data then there is a relatively high chance that the correct haplotypes may not be identified resulting in an incomplete or erroneous genotype call.
-In ``mchap call`` the genotype of a given sample is called against *all* of the input haplotypes.
+In ``mchap call``, the genotype of a given sample is called against *all* of the input haplotypes.
-If the input haplotypes come from ``mchap assemble`` then this includes the haplotypes identified across *all* samples.
+If the input haplotypes come from ``mchap assemble``, then this constrains the parameter space (i.e., the prior distribution) to haplotypes observed within the sample population.
-This means that the genotype of a low quality sample can be called using haplotypes from higher quality (related) samples.
+Assuming that the haplotypes of each sample can be identified from that sample *or* another sample in the population (e.g., due to being related), then this will constrain the prior distribution to a small set of haplotypes that are likely to include all the relevant haplotypes.
+The more closely related the individuals are, the smaller this set of haplotypes will be.
+This effectively uses the information shared among samples to improve genotype calling.

-Finally, there are several attributes of the method underlying ``mchap call`` that can produce more robust results than ``mchap assemble``.
+Finally, there are several attributes of the Gibbs-sampler algorithm used by ``mchap call`` that can produce more robust results than ``mchap assemble``.
-The most important of these is that ``mchap call`` is sampling from a smaller distribution of genotypes than ``mchap assemble`` because the parameter space is constrained to the set of known haplotypes rather than all possible haplotypes.
-Futhermore, ``mchap call`` uses a Gibbs-sampler with better mixing properties (``mchap assemble`` uses a Metropolis-Hastings sampler due to the potentially enormous number of possible haplotypes).
+The first of these, as already outlined, is constraining the prior distribution.
+This can be further constrained by setting a prior for population allele frequencies (described in the following sections).
+The second advantage of the Gibbs-sampler is that it proposes new genotypes by replacing entire haplotypes at each step.
+This improves convergence of the MCMC resulting in a more robust approximation of the posterior distribution.

 Basic inputs
 ------------